 - Couches.
 Cushions, and Recliners

-After you’ve vacuumed make sure to trash the vacuum bag and directly dispose of it outside of your home to prevent further spread of your infestation.
+After you’ve vacuumed make sure to trash the vacuum bag and directly dispose of it outside of your home to prevent further spread of your bed bug infestation.

 Make Arrangements to Leave Your Home During Treatment